-- 1) All information relating to admission, including Entrance Examination results, schedule for interviews (applicable for MCA only), and counseling shall be notified on the department website and on the department notice board. - 2) The Entrance Examination will be conducted at University of Delhi only.
+- (1) All information related to admission, including Entrance Test results and schedule for counseling shall be notified on the department website http://cs.du.ac.in - (2) The Entrance Test will be conducted at University of Delhi only.

 3. Eligibility conditions